The Search Part 3: Contract to Close + Post Purchase

 If anything is unclear, ask before you sign.
 Once recorded, the rules remain in place for future ownership.

-Step 5: Closing day and recording
+Step 5: Closing Day and Recording

 Closing day is when you sign the final paperwork and officially take ownership.
 In the hours leading up to, during, or shortly after this meeting: